digst/cloud/design.md

 *What service offering will be the most attractive option for public agencies seeking the advantages of 'the cloud'?*

 This document describes an initial architecture for a government cloud aimed at becoming customers prefered Operating Model at SIT.
-It consists of a blue print for a technical solution, a new governance model and a perspective for a future where SIT acts as a cloud broker.
+It consists of a new governance model and blue print for a technical solution.

 SIT has a small number of suggested operating models that today provides the stability and security required by the customers.
 This new model is believed to be prefered over existing ones because of the following charactaristics:

 - *Continuity of Service.* Existing models allow small and planned windows for maintainance.
 Cloud technologies typically offers a continuity with rolling updates of both platform and applications without any interuption.

 - *Shorter Development and Rapid Changes.* Based on experiences from the proof of concept, customers can expect a rapid deployment cycle.
-If the suggested goals for deployment and changes are met (see later), the GovCloud will match existing cloud vendors.
+If the suggested goals for deployment and changes are met (see [appendix](#suggested-initial-roadmap)), the GovCloud will match existing cloud vendors.

 To support the first applications SIT must extend existing operating models with new high level use cases.

 - *Public Data Distribution.* A private company wants to access data from a public organisation.
 SIT has suitable operating models and technology platform to support the intentions in the directive on the re-use of public sector information.
 The government organisation holding data leaves the operational aspects to SIT in order to focus on tailoring the data service applicatin and to help the private users to understand the data.

 - *Application Development.* A governement organisation decides that GovCloud is the future home for a new application.
 Early in the process SIT helps to identify reusable services and data on the GovCloud.
 SIT provides a sandbox environment and a toolchain for developers to produce initial proof of concepts.
 DIGST supports the project

 <br>
-Furture versions of the GovCloud is expected to add capabilities supporting  *Compliance as a Service, Development Procurment Framework, Sharing of Sensistive Data, Reuse Applications/Services, Hybrid Cloud/Scale Out*, and *Migrating Existing Applications*.
-[See appendix]
+Furture versions of the GovCloud is expected to add capabilities supporting  *Compliance as a Service, Development Procurment Framework, Sharing of Sensistive Data, Reuse Applications/Services, Hybrid Cloud/Scale Out*, and *Migrating Existing Applications* (see [appendix](#more-principles,-capabilities-and-use-cases)).